Welcome to my Summer Farmhouse Tour. I’m joining 30 of my friends for the Blogger’s Best Summer Home Tour hosted by Kelly at the Tattered Pew.

 Modern Farmhouse Kitchen

-In order to make the heart of our home cozy, we added a huge 6′ by 7′ DIY Island.
 Everyone likes to gather in the kitchen regardless of the size, so we wanted to give everyone plenty of room.
-You can see all the construction steps here.

-Since it’s usually just the two of us, the industrial style metal bar stools are a perfect spot for our indoor meals.
+Since it’s usually just the two of us, the industrial-style metal bar stools are a perfect spot for our indoor meals.

 We were fortunate to find a pair of vintage gas station enamelware lights to place over the island.
-They are very similar to the one over the dining table and over the front entry doors.
+The are very similar to the one over the dining table and over the front entry doors.

-I love changing the pantry door, chalk board sign, seasonally.
-The original chippy paint is a great accent color for the kitchen and I plan to paint the island a similar color soon.
+I love changing the pantry door, chalkboard sign seasonally.
+The original chippy paint is a great accent color for the kitchen, and I plan to paint the island a similar color soon.

-the Loft
+The Loft

 The loft area is where we watch TV and hang out after a long day.
 This area is full of industrial modern farmhouse charm.